Students,

 Purdue University

-My research is an exciting exploration of different structures of amyloids, which are linked to neurodegenerative diseases like Alzheimer's.
-I use cryogenic electron microscopy (Cryo-EM) and in-situ cryogenic electron tomography (Cryo-ET) to study these structures.
+I'm a third-year PhD student at Purdue University.
+My research is an exciting exploration of different structures of amyloids, which are linked to neurodegenerative diseases like Alzheimer's disease.
+I majorly use cryogenic electron microscopy (Cryo-EM) to study these structures.
 I'm also working on developing promising compounds to help treat these conditions.
-In my academic journey, I'm guided by Professor Wen Jiang in the Cryo-EM Group, where I collaborate with other curious minds.
+In my academic journey, I'm guided by Professor Wen Jiang where I collaborate with other curious minds.
 Beyond my research, I'm also involved in MSA StC, where I serve as the Co-Chair for Biological Sciences.
-I'm passionate about building a strong community and connecting with my fellow peers.
-Additionally, I'm working on enhancing the MSA StC PMCx60 event in 2024 by providing more valuable resources and enjoyable activities related to microscopy.
+I'm passionate about building a strong community, connecting with peers and enhancing the MSA StC PMCx60 event in 2025.

 Essance Ray